-The course runs over a three to four month period and is made up of eight evening classes and six full day’s classes.
-Throughout these months, students will participate in different workshops; Portrait and landscape photography, large and medium format cameras, film processing/black and white printing, studio lighting, fill in flash, scanning negatives, and digital printing.
+The course runs over a 5 month’s period, with 73 contact hours, it is made up of twelve evening classes and ten full day’s classes.
+Throughout these months, students will participate in different workshops; Portrait and landscape photography, medium and large format cameras, film processing/black and white printing, studio lighting, fill in flash, scanning negatives for digital printing.
 Advanced post-production using Adobe Lightroom and an introduction to Photoshop will also be covered.
 As well as continuous group critique sessions and one-on-one tutorials.
 The course will end with a group exhibition on Culture Night in September.
 You will have group crit’s in September to get you prepared for the exhibition these hrs (times to be confirmed) are not included in the course times and there will be no extra charge for them.

 The course takes into consideration participants work schedules and the tutors are respectively flexible in arranging workshops and tutorials.
 Each student will have access to the darkrooms and studio (availability dependent) outside of the course contact hours

 11 evenings and 8 full days on a weekend